-Biden denies sexual assault allegation, in his first statement on Tara Reade's claims
+Biden denies sexual assault allegation, in his first comments on Tara Reade's claims

 Further, Biden called for the secretary of the Senate to ask the National Archives to "identify any record of the complaint she alleges she filed and make available to the press any such document.

-"If there was ever any such complaint, the record will be there," he said, while stressing that Senate staffers she complained to have said they have no knowledge of this incident.
-Biden also said the Archives are the relevant entity, as the University of Delaware, which has many of his Senate papers, does not have "personnel files."
+"If there was ever any such complaint, the record will be there," he said, while stressing that Senate staffers she complained to have said they have no knowledge of this.
+Biden also said the Archives are the relevant entity, and not the University of Delaware, which has many of his Senate papers but does not have "personnel files."

 He added: "Responsible news organizations should examine and evaluate the full and growing record of inconsistencies in her story, which has changed repeatedly in both small and big ways."